When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Store Topology and Safety Through Reachability

 Telescoping structures are reflected in the static typing, as the order of declared variables approximates the allocation timeline.
-Consider extending Landin's Knots to two mutually recursive references capturing each other,
+Consider extending \emph{Landin's Knots} to two mutually recursive references capturing each other,

-The first assignment @c2 := f1@ succeeds because @q2@ can include @c1@, which is in the context at the declaration of @c2@.
-The second assignment @c1 := f2@ fails because @q1@ is determined without knowledge of @c2@, triggering a type error.
+The first assignment @c2 := f1@ is type-checked because @q2@ can include @c1@, which is in the context at the declaration of @c2@.
+The second assignment @c1 := f2@ triggers a type error because @q1@ cannot include @c2@, as @q1@ is determined before @c2@ is declared.

-Generalizing the example, telescoping structures forbid all store cycles in previous reachability types, preventing the ability to encode complex data structures such as cyclic linked lists.
+Telescoping structures forbid all store cycles in previous reachability types, preventing the encoding of complex data structures such as cyclic linked lists.
 In our work, the issue is relaxed through \emph{coarse-grained reachability tracking} that reasons about separation and sharing at the arena level.
 This permits cyclic store structures both within and across arenas, as further illustrated in the store topology (\Cref{sec:store-topo}) and static typing (\Cref{sec:overview-relax-telescope}).